PolRenau14/tellmewhy/README.md

 ## Prerequisites
 - Graphviz library (link: http://www.graphviz.org).
 If python not found graphviz installation, add installation folder to path.
 (In windows, add C:...\graphviz\bin to Control Panel > System and Security > System > Advanced System Settings > Environment Variables > Path > Edit > New.
-- An usable python3 installation or Anaconda with Python3 (recommended)
+- An usable python3 installation or Anaconda Python3.7

 ## Before start
 - Create a new environment using environment.yml or install the libraries using pip (if you prefer not to use Anaconda Platform)